Why is the Jewish Museum in Berlin, Germany an Unmissable Experience?

 2. Exhibition Highlights

 The Jewish Museum’s exhibitions delve into different aspects of Jewish life, history, and culture.
-They cover a vast timeline, starting from ancient times to contemporary Jewish communities.
+The museum demonstrates an extensive chronological presentation from the ancient past through the present Jewish community layout.
 Some notable highlights include:

 a) The Permanent Exhibition